neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

         {
             "name": "image",
             "type": "directory",
-            "description": "S3 location of image strip.",
-            "required": true
+            "description": "Contains the image strip where the polygons are found.", "required": true
         },
         {
             "name": "geojson",
             "type": "directory",
-            "description": "S3 location of train.geojson.
-Each feature in train.geojson should contain a feature_id, image_id, and class name (either 'No swimming pool' or 'Swimming pool')", "required": true
+            "description": "Contains a geojson with labeled polygons.
+Each polygon has the properties feature_id, image_id, and class_name (either 'No swimming pool' or 'Swimming pool')", "required": true
         },
         {
             "name": "n_estimators",
             "type": "string",
-            "description": "Number of trees in the random forest classifier.
+            "description": "Number of trees to use in the random forest classifier.
 Defaults to 100.", "required": false
         }
     ],